ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 ![Ubika vrack](./images/ha-4.png)

-#### Configure the licenses <a name="step3"></a>
+#### Configure the licences <a name="step3"></a>

-Ubika WAAP Gateway licenses are available directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
-Depending on your deployment needs, you can choose between a single VM license or a High Availability mode license, which supports an Active-Backup configuration with two instances.
-The licenses also vary based on the SSL TPS (Transactions Per Second), supporting either multiple SSL certificates or failover capabilities.
+Ubika WAAP Gateway licences are available directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
+Depending on your deployment needs, you can choose between a single VM licence or a High Availability mode licence, which supports an Active-Backup configuration with two data-plane instances and one-or-more control plane instances.
+The licences also vary based on the SSL TPS (Transactions Per Second), supporting either multiple SSL certificates or failover capabilities.

+We strongly recommend to use latest compute instances for appliance deployments, i.e.:

+- C3-8 for basic needs and VMcloud licences.
+- C3-16, C3-32, C3-64 and C3-128 for Ubika Enterprise Edition 1500, 2450, 4450, 5450 and 6450 licences respectively.
+- C3-16 for small MGMT console, or C3-128 for big MGMT console (depends on the observability options enabled).

-To apply the licenses, you will need to provide the following information to UWG :
+To apply the licences, you will need to provide the following information to UWG :

 - Type of UWG deployment (single instance or HA)
 - Serial number of the UWG instance
 - Number of vCPUs and the amount of RAM allocated to each instance

-Once you receive the licenses from UWG, apply them to the corresponding instances to complete the setup.
+Once you receive the licences from Ubika, apply them to the corresponding instances to complete the setup.

 ### Create your web server environment <a name="step4"></a>